Hydrofluoric acid: Health and safety

-In addition to being a highly corrosive liquid, hydrofluoric acid is also a powerful contact poison.
 Since it can penetrate tissue, poisoning can occur readily through exposure of skin or eyes, inhalation, or ingestion.
 Symptoms of exposure to hydrofluoric acid may not be immediately evident, and this can provide false reassurance to victims, causing them to delay medical treatment.
 Despite its irritating vapor, HF may reach dangerous levels without an obvious odor.
 It interferes with nerve function, meaning that burns may not initially be painful.
 Accidental exposures can go unnoticed, delaying treatment and increasing the extent and seriousness of the injury.
 Symptoms of HF exposure include irritation of the eyes, skin, nose, and throat, eye and skin burns, rhinitis, bronchitis, pulmonary edema (fluid buildup in the lungs), and bone damage due to HF strongly interacting with calcium in bones.
 In a concentrated form, HF can cause severe tissue destruction through lesions and mucous membrane damage, but dilute HF is still dangerous because of its high lipid affinity, leading to cellular death of nerves, blood vessels, tendons, bones, and other tissues.
 Cases of intestinal damage from contact with hydrofluoric acid requiring surgical intervention are rare but known in medical literature.

-Hydrofluoric acid burns should be rapidly treated with calcium gluconate gel.